Devourment: Early years

+Reformation

 Devourment reformed during Rosas's incarceration, with Knupp taking Rosas's place on vocals, and Braxton Henry rejoining the band in the place of Brian Wynn.
 The band recorded a single song, named "Babykiller", which was featured on a compilation album named Southern Uprising.
 The song was also featured on the band's own compilation album, 1.3.8., the title of which represents the one song, "Babykiller", with the three songs from Impaled, and the eight songs from Molesting the Decapitated.
 The compilation was released four times—once on Corpse Gristle Records while Rosas was in jail, once on Unmatched Brutality in 2004, once after Rosas's release while the band was working on new material, including the band's first DVD, on Displeased Records, and finally as a limited edition record by the label Night of the Vinyl Dead.
 Upon Rosas's release in 2002, he reformed the band with new members, featuring himself on vocals, guitarists Robert Moore and Kevin Clark, Jeremy Peterson on drums and Joseph Fontenot (later of Jacknife) on bass.
 Clark was then replaced by Chris Hutto of Ingurgitate.
 Rosas's new lineup played a few shows, but then split up again.
 Majewski later referred to the time between the band's two full-length albums, explaining that "Ruben and I both made attempts to get the band going again but both failed".

 A few years later, Knupp, Rosas, and Majewski finally properly reformed Devourment.
 Eric Park, formerly of Suture, filled out the lineup which would record the second Devourment album.
 The band entered the studio in August 2005 to begin recording Butcher the Weak, and the completed album was released in November 2005.
 For this album, Majewski performed vocals, Rosas provided guitars and bass, and Park was on drums.
 According to Josh Thorne of fourteen g, the "production is a lot better" than it was on Molesting the Decapitated, but Majewski explained that both albums had been recorded in the same studio.
 The album contained artwork by Majewski, who works for a special effects company.

 Felix Schoonen of Vampire Magazine said it was odd that the album was self-released by the band, asking, "why should a band like Devourment release their own album... every week countless useless releases are thrown on the market by bands that nobody will ever care for and Devourment is somehow forced to release its own album."
 In 2005, former Kill the Client drummer Chris Andrews joined the band on bass to round out the lineup for live shows.
 In 2006, the band signed a two-album deal with label Brutal Bands, and proceeded to re-record and re-release Butcher the Weak.
 The new release's cover was yellow, while the self-released version sported a green cover, though they bore the same design.